-For the latest updates on Rankings, What Works for Health, community support, RWJF Culture of Health Prize communities, Action Learning Guides, and more visit www.countyhealthrankings.org.
-You can see what we're featuring on our webinar series, what communities are doing to improve health, and how you can get involved!
-The County Health Rankings & Roadmaps (CHR&R) lifts up actionable data, evidence, guidance, and stories for communities to make it easier for people to be healthy in their neighborhoods, schools, and workplaces.
+For more information on how these ranks are calculated, view the tables at the end of this report and visit www.countyhealthrankings.org The County Health Rankings & Roadmaps (CHR&R) lifts up actionable data, evidence, guidance, and stories for communities to make it easier for people to be healthy in their neighborhoods, schools, and workplaces.
 Ranking the health of nearly every county in the nation (based on the model below), CHR&R illustrates what we currently know when it comes to what is keeping people healthy or making them sick and shows what we can do to create healthier places to live, learn, work, and play.